jiehu5114/HJShareMenu/README.md

 ## Installation

+[CocoaPods](http://cocoapods.org) is the recommended way of installation, as this avoids including any binary files into your project.

+### CocoaPods (recommended)

 HJShareMenu is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your [Podfile](http://cocoapods.org/#get_started) and run `pod install`.

 ```ruby
 pod "HJShareMenu"
 ```

+### Manually

+Clone(`git clone git@github.com:jiehu5114/HJShareMenu.git`) or  Download [HJShareMenu](https://github.com/jiehu5114/HJShareMenu/archive/master.zip), then drag `HJShareMenu` subdirectory to your Project.

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-In your Project ,import HJShareMenu and implement HJShareMenuDelegate.
+In your Project,add `#import <HJShareMenu/HJShareMenu.h>` statement and implement HJShareMenuDelegate.
+As shown below:

 ```Objc
 HJShareMenuItem *mail = [[HJShareMenuItem alloc] init];